-column “w”: indicate here the exact method of access in the case of indirect access to the cash substitute instrument indicated in column “r”.
+Column 23: indicate here the exact method of access in the case of indirect access to the cash substitute instrument indicated in column “r”.
 If fraudsters access user account details for their fraudulent purpose without hacking any software or IT system installed by the payer, the “Egyéb” (“Other”) code should be used for reporting (e.g. obtaining data from customers by psychological manipulation)

-column “x”: name the source from which the data provider learned of the fraud.
+Column 24: name the source from which the data provider learned of the fraud.
 If a data provider has learned about a fraud from more than one source, it should be classified into the category of the source from which the data provider first learned about the fraud.

 UGYFEL: Fraud that has been reported by a client of the data provider.
 This does not include fraud which the data provider had already learned of from another source and was subsequently reported by the client.